kexiZeroing/FE-Learning-notes/knowledge/http/cors.md

 ```

 Note that cookies set in CORS responses are subject to normal third-party cookie policies.
 In the example above, the page is loaded from `foo.example`, but the cookie is sent by `bar.other`, and would thus not be saved if the user has configured their browser to reject all third-party cookies.

+### Fetch metadata request header
+A fetch metadata request header (`Sec-Fetch-Dest`, `Sec-Fetch-Mode`, `Sec-Fetch-Site` and `Sec-Fetch-User`) provides additional information about the context from which the request originated.
+This allows the server to make decisions about whether a request should be allowed based on where the request came from and how the resource will be used.
+These headers are prefixed with `Sec-`, and hence have [forbidden header names](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name).
+As such, they cannot be modified from JavaScript.

+For example, `Sec-Fetch-Mode` allows a server to distinguish between: requests originating from a user navigating between HTML pages, and requests to load images and other resources.
+For example, this header would contain `navigate` for top level navigation requests, while `no-cors` is used for loading an image.